masotime/json-url/README.md

 </script>
 ```

-To see it in action, download the source code and run `npm run example`.
+To see it in action, download the source code and run `npm run example`, or simply visit [http://jsbin.com/cayuhox](this JSBIN).

+* The browser bundle is generated using Webpack and consists of multiple chunks, with the main chunk entry point being located at [dist/browser/json-url.js](dist/browser/json-url.js).
+Chunks must be located in the same folder as the main module itself.
+* I've tried my best to reduce the bundle sizes, but the module (at least the entry) is still surprisingly large on the browser (56kb minified, 20kb gzipped).
+Most of it is due to the buffer.js shim, and partly due to the regenerator-runtime - I may revisit this later to try and improve efficiency.

 ## Usage Notes